Inspirational Ultra-Marathon Runner and Explorer

-In 2003, Ray read about the Yukon Arctic Ultra, a 160-kilometre multiday race through sub-zero conditions.
+In 2003, Zahab read about the Yukon Arctic Ultra, a 160 km multi-day race through sub-zero conditions.
 Three months later, he won the race and was spurred on to continue competing and learning about how every one of us is capable of exceeding any mental, physical, or emotional limits we think we may have.
-Over the next two years, he won four multiday races, either individually or as part of a team, surviving sandstorms, close encounters with poisonous snakes, parasites, infections, chafed legs, and dehydration along the way.
+Over the next two years, he won four multi-day races, either individually or as part of a team, surviving sandstorms, close encounters with poisonous snakes, parasites, infections, chafed legs, and dehydration along the way.

-Entranced by the Sahara during one of those races, he decided to cross the whole thing, a gruelling 111 day journey he made in early 2007, chronicled in the Matt Damon-produced documentary Running The Sahara.
-Upon completing the expedition, Ray was moved to found impossible2Possible, inspired by the realization that we are all capable of the extraordinary.
+Entranced by the Sahara, Zahab decided to cross the whole thing.
+The gruelling 111-day journey happened in early 2007, chronicled in the Matt Damon-produced documentary Running the Sahara.
+Upon completing the expedition, Zahab was moved to found impossible2Possible, inspired by the realization that we are all capable of the extraordinary.
 Today, he uses his adventures to raise awareness and funding for important causes, and has completed dozens of expeditions across the Arctic, Siberia, Gobi Desert, and Death Valley, to name a few

 In between his many adventures, Zahab has also found time to write two books, Running for My Life and Running to Extremes.
-As a speaker, Ray has spoken at events such as TED, IOC World Conference, The Economist World, World Affairs Council, and corporate events all over the globe.
+As a speaker, Zahab has spoken at events such as TED, IOC World Conference, The Economist World, World Affairs Council, and corporate events all over the globe.